 the approved person may require that selected member to provide a further sample for analysis by a drugs analyst and, in order to do so, may require the selected member to accompany a member to a police station or some other place, and may require that selected member to wait at any such police station or place.

-(2) A selected member who is required to supply a sample for drug analysis shall comply with that requirement by providing the sample for analysis by a drug analyst, in accordance with the directions of the approved person.
+(2) A selected member who is required to supply a sample for drug analysis shall comply with that requirement by providing the sample for analysis by a drugs analyst, in accordance with the directions of the approved person.

+[Regulation 22 amended in Gazette 17 Aug 2018 p.
+2900.]

-23. Drug analyst to report result to Commissioner
+23. Drugs analyst to report result to Commissioner

-Where a drug analyst carries out an analysis of a sample following a presumptive positive test result for drugs, the analyst is to provide a written result of that analysis to the Commissioner, whether or not that analysis resulted in a confirmed adverse test result for drugs.
+Where a drugs analyst carries out an analysis of a sample following a presumptive positive test result for drugs, the drugs analyst is to provide a written result of that analysis to the Commissioner, whether or not that analysis resulted in a confirmed adverse test result for drugs.

+[Regulation 23 amended in Gazette 17 Aug 2018 p.
+2900.]

 Part 4 — Recall to, and remaining on, duty

 Division 1 — Critical incident